Antipode-SOSP23/antipode-deathstarbench/socialNetwork/README.md

 # Modifications

-This is a modified version of the Cornell DeathStarBench.
+This is a modified version of the Cornell DeathStarBench social network microservices.
 It has been modified to add X-Trace tracing support.
+Please note the modified build / install / run directions.

 # Social Network Microservices